OatmealDome/Rotationator/README.md

 # Rotationator

 Generates a new `VSSetting.byaml` file for Splatoon 1.
+This application is currently being used by [Pretendo](pretendo.network) to generate rotations for their custom Splatoon 1 server.

 ## Usage